Cookie419/intro-to-git/README.md

 Command to git rid of it is "git branch -d <branch_name>." and this is what you would use. your response should be "Deleted <branch_name> with ( a sha ID #) to identify the deleted branch.(was 85df4c0) Like that.
+Note: When You checkout an earlier commit, you are now in a "detached HEAD" state, this means that you are no longer on the commit that is being pointed to by the HEAD.
+The HEAD, in git, is a pointer to the most recent commit of whichever branch you are currently on.